ucsd-cse599-s18/ucsd-cse599-s18.github.io/practicum/index.md

 topics and preparation will vary, and will be posted here as they are filled assigned.

+## Micro-teach I (Practicum assignment, Weeks 3 & 4)

+This practicum asks you to revisit the presentation you prepared before (in the Micro video) and continue to practice the same core skills.
+We'll throw in a more interactive component and ask you to present live and handle actual questions from students as they arise.

+Prepare a 5-minute discussion section for our in-class practicum.
+Keep the same topic of your video from last week, and make sure to refine your presentation based on the observations you made when watching the video.
+Now that you'll be presenting "live", in the middle of your explanation, you should expect questions from the "audience" that will force you to take your explanation in a slightly different direction.
+This week we want you to continue to focus on good whiteboard practices, while also structuring your presentation to work towards a learning outcome (see the resources for week 3) you have for your "students": what do you want them to be able to do after participating in this discussion?

+To make sure there is time for discussion and feedback, only half the students in each group will present in each of the two weeks dedicated to this practicum assignment.
+THe first three students listed in each group in this Piazza post will present in week 3, while the last three will present in week 4.
+If you are not presenting, it is your job to make the experience as authentic for the "TA" as possible: role-play as though you were a student attending discussion section, ask questions when appropriate, and participate.

+After each TA presents their micro-teach, there will be time for reflection.

 ## Elevator Pitch (Practicum assignment, Due Week 2)

 As a TA, you can serve as a role model and mentor for your students.
 They may